Attendance

 Pencils sitting on a notebook

-Alaska law requires you to attend school from the time you are seven until you are sixteen years old.
-If you are home-schooled, which means educated in your home by your parent or guardian, you are exempt from this attendance rule.
-You and your parents are both responsible for making sure that you do attend school.
-If you are less than seven or over sixteen, it is up to your parents whether you have to attend.
+Alaska law requires you to attend school from the time you are seven years old until you are 16.
+If you are homeschooled, which means educated in your home by your parent or guardian, you are exempt from this attendance rule.

-Generally, absences are allowed for illness and medical appointments, and for justifiable personal reasons, such as a court appearance, or observance of a religious holiday.
-An absence may be allowed if your parents ask permission ahead of time and the school approves.
+Generally, absences are allowed for illness and medical appointments, and for justifiable personal reasons, such as a court appearance or observance of a religious holiday.
+An absence may be allowed if your parents or guardian ask permission ahead of time and the school approves.
 Whether an absence is allowed will always depend on the specific facts and the judgment of your principal or superintendent.
 Be sure you know your school’s procedure for reporting an excusable absence or asking for permission to miss school.

 In some cases, yes.
 Students attending private schools or correspondence programs, or who are home- schooled, often may enroll as part-time students in grades K-12.
 Part-time students must meet all conditions and terms of enrollment in courses that are met by full-time students, and may not be eligible to participate in extracurricular activities and athletics.